cordarchive/.github/profile/README.md

 ## About
 CordArchive is a Discord archival project archiving web builds.

-(If you are looking for the client side of CordArchive, please move forward to [Harmony](https://github.com/harmonyclient))
+(If you are looking for the client side of CordArchive, please move forward to [(New name impending)](https://github.com/harmonyclient))

 ## Repositories
 | Repository | Description |